 We’ve all done it—left food in a hot pot for too long on the stove, creating a hardened, blackened mess on the bottom.
 Or maybe you’ve witnessed sauce boil over the sides of your pan, leaving sticky, greasy streaks down the sides.
 Even the tidiest cook knows that after multiple uses, pots and pans begin to look dirty.
-Whether you cook using stainless steel pots, non-stick pans, enameled cookware or traditional cast iron, these cleaning tips will show you how to keep them looking like new.
+Whether you cook using stainless steel pots, non-stick pans, enameled cookware, carbon steel, or traditional cast iron, these cleaning tips will show you how to keep them looking like new.

 Cleaning Non-Stick Pots & Pans

 If you’ve ever burned food in a pot, you know how tough it can be to get your cookware looking like its old self—you may have even been tempted to throw it away and buy a new piece.
 If you’re dealing with a non-stick pot, the trick is cleaning it without scratching the delicate surface.
 You need to use non-abrasive techniques: Start by filling your pot or pan with water and bringing it to a rolling boil for several minutes.
 Then pour the water out and use a nylon scrubber and dish soap to gently remove baked on food—you’ll likely need to use a bit of elbow grease as well.

 As for the exterior of the non-stick pot, the outside is usually comprised of coated aluminum and scratches can leave it susceptible to rust so you want to avoid using an abrasive cleaning agent.
 Did your sauce boil over the edge?
 Remove the sticky, baked-on goo by making a paste of baking soda and water and gently buffing the sides.
 For especially difficult stains, use a nylon scrubber and a mixture of Bon Ami and water.